jqassistant-plugin/.github/profile/README.md

 ## About the organization

-This GitHub organization provides a collection of useful extensions to jQAssistant.
+This GitHub organization provides a collection of useful extensions to jQAssistant (see [repositories](https://github.com/orgs/jqassistant-plugin/repositories)).

 The core jQAssistant distribution is developed in our [main organization](https://github.com/jqassistant).
 Please have a look there for general information and when having issues or feature requests.